aims-umich/neorl/README.md

 ## Implemented Algorithms

+NEORL offers a wide range of algorithms, where some algorithms could be used with a specific parameter space (e.g. discrete only).

 | **Algorithm**       | **Discrete Space** | **Continous Space**| **Mixed Space**    | **Multiprocessing**|
 | ------------------- | ------------------ | ------------------ | ------------------ | ------------------ |
 | GA                  | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |